 The law on surrogacy and parental responsibility

-In the UK, if a couple or person wants to start a family using a surrogate, they should be aware of the legal way to become parent(s).
+In the UK, if a couple or person wants to start a family using a surrogate, they should be aware of the legal way to gain parental responsibility.

 What is surrogacy?

 Surrogacy is an arrangement in which a person agrees to carry and give birth to a child for another person or couple.
-This may be because they are unable to conceive, choose not to or cannot carry a child themselves.
+This may be because they are unable to conceive, or cannot carry a child themselves.

 Who is a child’s legal parent at birth?

-If the surrogate is unmarried and sperm from the child’s intended father has been used, he will already be considered the legal father and can obtain parental responsibility and be named on the birth certificate.
+If the surrogate is unmarried and sperm from the child’s intended father has been used, he will already be considered the legal father and can obtain parental responsibility and be named on the birth certificate when the child’s birth is registered.
 If a clinic has been used for the surrogacy process, then the surrogate can appoint the intended mother or a non-biological father as the second parent.
 A Parental Order will still be required, in any event.

 What are the criteria for a Parental Order?